-Alcázar in Spanish translates as “Fortified Palace”, and Toledo’s Alcázar was indeed the former military residence of Charles V. It stands on the same exact site of former Roman, Visigoth and Moorish fortresses.
-This structure has been battered and abused throughout history, and in fact, was almost burned to the ground in the middle of fierce fighting during the Spanish Civil War.
-It now houses the Army Museum and is the second biggest structure in the Toledo skyline.
+Alcázar in Spanish translates as “Fortified Palace,” and Toledo’s Alcázar was indeed the former military residence of Charles V. It stands on the same site of former Roman, Visigoth and Moorish fortresses.
+The Alcázar structure has been battered and abused throughout history, and in fact, was almost burned to the ground in the middle of fierce fighting during the Spanish Civil War.
+It now houses the Army Museum and is the second most prominent structure in the Toledo skyline.

 Deceptively modest from the outside, this lovely synagogue dating back to the 1300s boasts delicate Mudéjar arches and Moorish geometric friezes.
-It’s a small gem in the old town and contains an interesting museum dedicated to Sephardi culture.
+It’s a small gem in the old town and contains a fascinating museum dedicated to Sephardi culture.
 The Sephardis were the Spanish Jews, expelled in 1492.
 Amazingly, today, the scattered Sephardi communities still speak “Ladino”, a hybrid of medieval Spanish and Hebrew.

 Called “The Moor’s workshop”, it is actually a Mudéjar palace housing a Tile and Ceramics Museum.
 It was used as a workshop during the 1300s by the workers and craftsmen who were building the cathedral.